codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

     // Produces: DROP TABLE IF EXISTS `table_name`
     $forge->dropTable('table_name', true);

-A third parameter can be passed to add a "CASCADE" option, which might be required for some drivers to handle removal of tables with foreign keys.
+A third parameter can be passed to add a ``CASCADE`` option, which might be required for some drivers to handle removal of tables with foreign keys.

 ::